What is a formal diagnosis?

 In the UK, diagnosis is normally made by a specialist GP, psychologist, or psychiatrist at a gender service.

-To get a diagnosis in the UK, you need to either self-refer to a gender service or be referred by your GP - read how to do this on our Getting a Referral page.
+To get a diagnosis in the UK, you need to either self-refer to a gender service or be referred by your GP.
+You can read more about how to access the medical system on the TransActual website.

 What diagnosis will I be given?